Student Ambassador Leadership (SAL) Program

 The newly established Student Ambassador Leader (SAL) program aims to raise awareness and knowledge of the programs that CNR offers in prospective and newly admitted students.
 Our goal is to offer peer advising to help students through the admission process and transition into the university and especially in the CNR community.
 In doing so we hope to guide these students to be at a place of their passions and where they will have the chance to succeed.
 This website is primarily for prospective and newly admitted students with our objectives and information on dates of yield events, tours, Cal Day, and more.

 Come meet the SALs!
 The College of Natural Resources is welcoming students every Friday for lab tours and exploration of our classrooms and student resources.
 SALs will guide you and your family while answering questions about transitioning to life at UC Berkeley.
 Tours depart from 241 Mulford Hall.
-For Spring 2017, tours will be every Friday from 2pm-4pm and please arrive 10 minutes early so we can check you in and give you informational materials.
-Please RSVP here so we can have a good idea of how large the tour groups will be!
+Spring 2017 tours are done for the semester!
+Thank you for your interest.
+Please check back in next semester for new tour dates.
+If you want to contact the SALs, please feel free to email us!

 Meet the 2016-2017 SALs!